 The principal departmental facilities are located at the field station on Isla Magueyes.
 A complex of 7 buildings, with a combined area approaching 35,000 square feet, houses faculty and student offices, research laboratories and classrooms and laboratories for teaching.
-Included are reference collections of fish, invertebrates and algae.
-The collection holdings, with 13,000 fish specimens, 5,000 invertebrate specimens, and 35,000 algae specimens, represent not only important regional collections, but are the largest within the Antilles.
-The Department provides wet lab space for which filtered seawater is served through a flow-through system supplying up to 85 gal/min and blown air is piped to the laboratories.
-The various laboratories possess up-to-date research instrumentation and equipment.
-Of particular interest are the marine chemistry laboratory equipped with salinometers, spectrophotometers, pH meters, and a wide range of field instumentation.
-The bio-optical oceanography laboratory routinely implements field measurements of inherent and apparent optical properties of the water column in coastal and offshore marine environments and operates an aerosol and radiation network to study the impact of aerosols on climate and air quality.
-Two fully functional molecular laboratories are located on Magueyes as well.
+Reference collections of fish, invertebrates and algae are available.
+The collections are the largest within the Antilles, with 13,000 fish, 5,000 invertebrate, and 35,000 algae specimens.

+The DMS maintains a seawater system, unique in Puerto Rico supplying up to 85 gal/min.
+This system provides opportunity for research that depends on a constant supply of seawater to maintain specimens and to conduct experiments.
+Laboratories possess research instrumentation and equipment dedicated covering a wide spectrum of the marine sciences.
+Instrumentation to conduct work on marine chemistry is available including, conductivity, temperature and depth (CTD's), fluorometers, spectrophotometers and pH meters either to use in the field or in the laboratory.
+The bio-optical laboratory routinely conducts field measurements of inherent and apparent optical properties of the water column in coastal and offshore marine environments and operates an aerosol and radiation network to study the impact of aerosols on climate and air quality.
+Two fully functional molecular biology laboratories are located on Magueyes as well.

-A general use computer center on Magueyes Island houses and has computers at 13 work stations.
+A general use computer center on Magueyes Island houses computers for students and visitors.
+Isla Magueyes has 100% wifi coverage.
 All computers at Magueyes Island are linked to a network and all laboratories have internet connectivity.
-Additional microcomputers are located in individual laboratories.

-The Department maintains a complete diving facility including a dive locker, maintenance shop, and a compressor room equipped with an electric compressor rated at 5,000 psi.
+The Department maintains a complete diving facility including a dive locker, maintenance shop, a compressor room equipped with an electric compressor that provides compressed air and nitrox tanks.
 Tanks, regulators and other diving equipment are maintained and available for staff and students.
-A gas-powered, portable compressor may be used for extended field trips.
+The department is at present a member of the American Academy for Underwater Sciences (AAUS).